-Precose prices near Ashburn, VA
+Precose prices near Beaumont, TX

 USES: Acarbose is used with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
 Acarbose works in your intestines to slow the breakdown and absorption of carbohydrates from foods that you eat.
 This effect helps lessen your blood sugar rise after a meal.

 HOW TO USE: Take this medication by mouth as directed by your doctor, usually 3 times daily with the first bite of a meal.
 The dosage is based on your medical condition and response to treatment.
 To reduce your risk of side effects, your doctor may direct you to start this medication at a low dose and gradually increase your dose.
 Follow your doctor's instructions carefully.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same times each day.
 Tell your doctor if your condition does not get better or if it gets worse (your blood sugar is too high or too low).

 What if I miss a dose of Precose?